How to merge two lists in Python

 Fixing confusion between append() and extend()

-It's easy to confuse append() with extend(), but they behave very differently.
-Using append() to combine two lists doesn't merge them; instead, it nests the second list inside the first one.
-The code below shows this common error in action.
+It’s easy to confuse append() with extend(), but they behave very differently.
+Using append() to merge two lists doesn't combine their elements.
+Instead, it nests the second list inside the first one.
+The following code demonstrates this common mistake.

 list1 = [1, 2, 3]